Purabi wrote from Bangladesh: "The day after tomorrow is ‘Bengali New Year’. Wishing all of you a very prosperous

 Purabi said: "We have a traditional calendar which also consists of 12 months.
 Each month has 30 days.
 The seasons here are determined by Bengali months.
 The calendar starts with summer, then monsoon, autumn, late autumn, winter and the last one is spring.
 Summer has already begun.
 (Summer is very hot in Bangladesh.)

 These (below) are Bengali letters, it says, ‘ Shubho pohela Boishakh’ – Happy New Year.
 Boishakh is the 1st month of Bengali calendar."

 Shubho Nobo Borsho!

 (Happy New Year!)

 Photo of Mongol Jatra by Niloy

 This article was posted on Tuesday, April 12th, 2011 at 7:42 pm and is filed under Bangladesh, Bengali, Bengali New Year, Countries & Cultures, Holidays Around the World, Languages, New Years, Pohela Boishakh.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Bengali New Year – Nôbobôrsho”